-We have acquired, and intend to continue to pursue the acquisition of, independent gateway operators when we believe we can do so on favorable terms.
-We believe that these acquisitions can enhance our results of operations in three respects.
-First, we believe that, with our greater financial and technical resources, we can grow our subscriber base and revenue faster than some of the independent gateway operators.
+Currently 16 of the gateways in our network are owned and operated by unaffiliated companies, which we call independent gateway operators, some of whom operate more than one gateway.
+Some of these independent gateway operators have been unable to grow their businesses adequately due in part to resources, we can grow our subscriber base and revenue faster than some of the independent gateway operators.
 Second, we realize greater margin on retail sales to individual subscribers than we do on wholesale sales to independent gateway operators.
 Third, we believe expanding the territory we serve directly will better position us to market our services directly to multinational customers who require a global communications provider.
-However, acquisitions of independent gateway operators do require us to commit capital for acquisition of their assets, as well as management resources and working capital to support the gateway operations, and therefore increase our risk in operating in these territories directly rather than through the independent gateway operators.
+However, acquisitions of independent gateway operators, and therefore increase our risk in operating in these territories directly rather than through the independent gateway operators.
 In addition, operating the acquired gateways increases our marketing, general and administrative expenses.
 Our credit agreement limits to \$25.0 million the aggregate amount we may invest in foreign acquisitions without the consent of our lenders.